Shilling: British Empire and Commonwealth

 Owing to the reach of the British Empire, the shilling was once used on every inhabited continent.
 This two-shilling piece was minted for British West Africa.

 Australian shillings

 Australian shillings, twenty of which made up one Australian pound, were first issued in 1910, with the Australian coat of arms on the reverse and King Edward VII on the face.
 The coat of arms design was retained through the reign of King George V until a new ram's head design was introduced for the coins of King George VI.
 This design continued until the last year of issue in 1963.
-In 1966, Australia's currency was decimalised and the shilling was replaced by a ten cent coin (Australian), where 10 shillings made up one Australian dollar.
+On 14 February 1966, Australia's currency was decimalised and the shilling was replaced by a ten cent coin (Australian), where 10 shillings made up one Australian dollar.

 The slang term for a shilling coin in Australia was "deener".
 The slang term for a shilling as currency unit was "bob", the same as in the United Kingdom.

 After 1966, shillings continued to circulate, as they were replaced by ten-cent coins of the same size and weight.

+South African shillings

+The South African shilling was introduced in 1923, and used until 1965.
+Struck in silver, it bore the reigning monarch's head and titles on the obverse, and the figure of Hope on the reverse.
+When decimal currency was introduced in 1961, the shilling was replaced with a ten-cent coin, of similar design (but with the (supposed) portrait of Jan van Riebeeck instead of that of Queen Elizabeth II), and the two currencies were used interchangeably until 1965.